Airport Transit System: Fleet

-The ATS used the French-based VAL technology, which features fully automated, rubber-tired people mover cars.
+The ATS originally used the French-based VAL technology, which features fully automated, rubber-tired people mover cars that previously saw use on the Jacksonville Skyway until 1989.
 The system is capable of traveling at speeds of up to 50 mph, and now uses 12 3-car Bombardier Innovia APM 256 trains, which replaced the previous 15 Matra VAL 256 vehicles.

+As of 2023, the previous 15 VAL trains are sitting in a vacant lot on airport property near Irving Park Road and Taft Avenue.